 You see, Peter had already seen Jesus at work in the storm.
 He had been in the boat while Jesus slept.
 He had been there when Jesus awoke and calmed the wind and waves.
 Peter knew Jesus commanded even the weather!

 He had been there when Jesus healed the blind and lame!
 He had been there when Jesus cast out demons.
+And yet in the midst of the storm he looked at the problem instead of the problem solver.
+He doubted.

 Do we do the same or do we keep our eyes on Jesus in spite of the wind and waves that threaten us?